 Advancements in control systems have also improved resistance seam welding technology.
 Modern control systems allow for precise control of welding parameters, such as the welding current, voltage, and force, resulting in improved welding quality and reduced welding defects.

-Overall, advancements in resistance seam welding technology have increased its usefulness and efficiency, making it an even more valuable welding method for various industries.
+Overall, advancements in electric resistance seam welding have increased its usefulness and efficiency, making it an even more valuable welding method for various industries.

-Weld joint design plays a critical role in determining the quality and integrity of a resistance seam weld.
+Weld joint design plays a critical role in determining the quality and integrity of electric resistance seam welding.
 In order to achieve a strong and reliable weld joint, there are several key considerations to keep in mind when designing the joint.

 The first consideration is the joint type, which can be a lap joint, a butt joint, or a T-joint, among others.
 The joint type will determine the welding schedule, as well as the electrode design and spacing.